srl-labs/nokia-segment-routing-lab/README.md

 # SROS SR-MPLS: low latency service with Flex-Algo
 Flexible-Algorithm (Flex-Algo) provides a mechanism for IGPs to compute constraint-based paths across a network.
-We use a Flexible-Algorithm Definition (FAD) to describe how a particular algorithm should like by defining what metric-type needs to be used when calculating the shortest path.
+We use a Flexible-Algorithm Definition (FAD) to describe how a particular algorithm should look like by defining what metric-type needs to be used when calculating the shortest path.
 This metric type can be IGP-metric, TE-metric or delay-metric.
 In this lab we will be using delay-metric to provide a low-latency service.
 The **goal** of this lab is to show case that per VPN service we can provide one prefix to use delay-metric and another prefix to use standard IGP-metric to calculate the shortest path.
 All done with Segment Routing and MPLS in the underlay.

 This is translated into a home user that has access to two services.
 One serivice is a low-latency service when gaming while connected to the gaming servers.
 The other is using standard IGP metric when the user is making use of the internet service.